Mikala on the Camino de Santiago smiling at the top of a mountain with iron statues of pilgrims behind her.

 What other nationalities participated in the Camino de Santiago?

 The Camino continues to grow around the world.
-Most notably, pilgrims from China more than doubled in 2024.
-Taiwan, Ireland, and Poland saw large increases in the number of pilgrims as well.
+Most notably, pilgrims from Ukraine and China more than doubled in 2025.
+Taiwan, Argentina, Colombia, and Mexico saw large increases in the number of pilgrims as well.

 In addition to coming from all over the world, Camino pilgrims are incredibly diverse.